-Pitkin's ground-breaking analysis of the conceptual and theoretical tensions in the concept of representation illuminate many of the difficulties we face when we attempt an empirical analysis of the conditions and dynamics of governmental responsiveness to public opinion.7 She identifies at least three conceptual and theoretical problems that also affect any empirical approach to the matter.8 First, in relation to the expectation of the actions of the representatives, there is the mandate vs independence
+Pitkin's ground-breaking analysis of the conceptual, theoretical and normative tensions in the concept of representation illuminate many of the difficulties we face when we attempt an empirical analysis of the conditions and dynamics of governmental responsiveness to public opinion.
+She identifies at least four problems that also affect any empirical approach to the matter.